-- Documentation: One of the following must be obtained to document commission income: - o a completed Request for Verification of Employment (Form 1005/1005(s)), or - o the borrower's recent paystub and IRS W-2 forms covering the most recent two-year period. - Calculation: Monthly commission income will be calculated as the total received over two years divided by 24. - o If the commission income has been received for less than 2 years but greater than 1 year, the underwriter may consider the income favorably if the underwriter can document the likelihood that the income will continue and soundly rationalize accepting the commission income.
-The monthly income can be calculated as the total divided by the months received.
-For example, if commission income has been received for 18 months, then the qualifying income can be calculated by dividing the monthly income by 18. - If the commission income is earned for less than one year, the income is generally not considered effective income; however, it may be permitted for situations in which the borrower's compensation was changed from salary to commission within a similar position with the same employer.
+- Documentation: One of the following must be obtained to document commission income: - o a completed Request for Verification of Employment (Form 1005/1005(s)), or - o the borrower's recent paystub and IRS W-2 forms covering the most recent two-year period. - Calculation: monthly commission income will be calculated as the total received over two years divided by 24. - If the commission income has been received for less than 2 years but greater than 1 year, the underwriter may consider the income favorably if the underwriter can document the likelihood that the income will continue and soundly rationalize accepting the commission income. - If the commission income is earned for less than one year, the income is generally not considered effective income; however, it may be permitted for situations in which the borrower's compensation was changed from salary to commission within a similar position with the same employer.